South Park, Seattle

 South Park is a neighborhood in Seattle, Washington.
 It is located just south of Georgetown across the Duwamish River, and just north of the city of Tukwila.
 Its main thoroughfares are West Marginal Way S. (northwest- and southeast-bound), S. Cloverdale Street (east- and westbound) and 14th Ave.
 S (north-and-south).
 South Park connects to Georgetown by two bridges at 1st Ave S. at the northmost end of the neighborhood, and the South Park Bridge at the north end of 14th Ave.
 South.
-The South Park Bridge was closed on June 30, 2010, and reconstructed due to safety concerns.
-The newly constructed bridge reopened to traffic on June 30, 2014.

 Surrounded by Seattle's industrial area, South Park's soil and air have been polluted; heavy metals have contaminated the top soil and the nearby Duwamish River has been known for unhealthy levels of toxic chemicals.
 The property values are lower than elsewhere in Seattle, though some see growth potential in the area.
 The neighborhood is also home to a large Hispanic community with a population that of 4,154 that is roughly 47% Latino, thus giving it the highest concentration of Hispanic residents in the city.